awillig/dcp-vardis/dcp-vardis-project/specification/dcp-srp.md

   'x' and 'y' refer to the present version of SRP.
 Currently, the version number is "V1.1".
-- `maxPayloadSize` is set to `sizeof(ExtendedSafetyDataT)`.
+- `maxPayloadSize` is set to `ssizeof(ExtendedSafetyDataT)`.
 Implementations may opt to add an additional safety margin.
 - `queueingMode` is set to `BP_QMODE_REPEAT`, meaning that the BP will always transmit the last `ExtendedSafetyDataT` record that the SRP has handed over.

-Optionally, the SRP entity can choose to first submit a `BP-DeregisterProtocol.request` primitive with `protId` field set to `BP_PROTID_SRP`, to cover the case that a previously running SRP instance has crashed and the current instance is re-started, see Section [Recommended behaviour of client protocols](#bp-recommended-behaviour-client-protocols).
+Optionally, before registering with the BP, the SRP entity can choose to first submit a `BP-DeregisterProtocol.request` primitive with `protId` field set to `BP_PROTID_SRP`, to cover the case that a previously running SRP instance has crashed and the current instance is re-started, see Section [Recommended behaviour of client protocols](#bp-recommended-behaviour-client-protocols).

 The variable `neighbourTable` of type `NeighbourTable` is  initialized